Useful German customs every expat should know to avoid culture shock renting an apartment in Germany as a foreigner – written by expats, for expats!

 That’s why you shouldn’t be surprised when people have to move their furniture along with their ENTIRE kitchen when moving into a new apartment in Germany.

 Sanitary installations like toilets, washbasins, baths and showers are included though.
 So at least you won’t have to worry about that.

-Related post: Moving into a new apartment?
+Related Guide: Moving into a new apartment?
 Find out how you can easily rent a van in Germany and how much it costs in our Van Rental in Germany guide.